hkubs-stat/Haipeng-Shen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Dan Yang's homepage"
+title: "/"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am an Associate Professor at Innovation and Information Management, [Business School](https://www.hkubs.hku.hk/), [The University of Hong Kong](https://www.hku.hk/).
+I am an Associate Professor at Innovation and Information Management, [Business School](https://www.hkubs.hku.hk/), [The University of Hong Kong](https://www.hku.hk/), and an Associate Director for [Institute of Digital Economy and Innovation](https://idei.hkubs.hku.hk/) (IDEI).
 I received my PhD from Department of Statistics, The Wharton School, University of Pennsylvania in 2012 and my Bachelor's degrees in Statistics and Economics from Peking University in 2007.
 Before joining HKU, I was an Assistant Professor at [Department of Statistics](https://stat.rutgers.edu/), Rutgers University.

 [**Tenure-Track Professor/Associate Professor/Assistant Professor in Business Analytics (Statistics)**](https://jobs.hku.hk/cw/en/listing/)